ashwanirajan/National-Taiwan-University-Internship/README.md

 # National-Taiwan-University-Internship
 My work during the internship at NTU, Taiwan.

-Please read the report in the repository for a detailed explanation.
+Please read the "NTU_Internship_Report.pdf" in the repository for a detailed explanation.

-The code hasn't been made public due to liscence issues.
-However, One can contact me in case of any queries or questions.
-I will be happy to help.
+The code for animations have been added.
+The script used to generate the simulations have not been made public due to liscence issues.
+However, One can contact me in case of any queries.